prathimacode-hub/PyAlgo-Tree/Trees/Segment Tree Update Query/README.md

 ## Aim

-The aim is to create a python code to do update query on a segment tree of a given array of numbers
+The aim is to create a python code to do update query on a segment tree of a given array of numbers to store the sums

 ## Purpose